 - Native Americans and Alaskan Natives

-Kids under 9 years old who are getting the flu shot for the first time will receive two separate shots at least a month apart.
-Those under 9 who have received the flu vaccine before still might need two doses if they did not receive at least two vaccines since July 2010, or if the number of shots they've received since July 2010 is unknown.
-This is to ensure that all children are vaccinated against the H1N1 flu strain that surfaced in 2009.
+Kids under 9 years old who are getting the flu vaccine for the first time will receive two separate doses at least a month apart.
+Those under 9 who have received the flu vaccine before still might need two doses if they did not receive at least two vaccines since July 2010, or if the number of doses they've received since July 2010 is unknown.
+This is to ensure that all kids are vaccinated against the H1N1 flu strain that surfaced in 2009.
 Kids older than 9 years old only need one dose of the vaccine.

-It can take 1 to 2 weeks for the flu shot to become effective, so it's best to get vaccinated as soon as possible if your doctor thinks it's necessary.
+It can take 1 to 2 weeks for the flu vaccine to become effective, so it's best to get vaccinated as soon as possible.

 Are There Side Effects?

-Most people do not experience any side effects from the flu shot.
+Most people do not have any side effects from the flu shot.
 Some have soreness or swelling at the site of the shot or mild side effects, such as headache or low-grade fever.

 - many health care settings, including doctors' offices and public, employee, and university health clinics